Who? Raf Bocklandt (1977)

 Favourite place at the UvA: Science Park is nice for a walk.
 The buildings have an interesting interplay of lines and perspective because they are so streamlined.

 Essential: a chalkboard and a piece of chalk, or a pen and paper

 'To study Mathematics, you have to have a certain passion for it.
 Enjoying the calculation aspect of it is not enough.
 There has to be curiosity about how something works and why it works that way.
 There is an entire world that exists unbeknownst to non-mathematicians.
-Think of four, five or even ten-dimensional spaces, or spaces full of holes; these are all things that you can really only discover and explore if you are a mathematician.
+Think of four, five or even ten-dimensional spaces, or spaces full of holes; these are all things that you can really only discover and explore if you're a mathematician.
 The downside is that you also have to know mathematics in order to enjoy them.
 It is similar to being a mountain climber who has seen a distant landscape after reaching the peak of a tall mountain.
-Although you can describe it to everyone, it is hard for those who have not stood on that peak to understand and to appreciate it.
+Although you can describe it to everyone, it's hard for those who have not stood on that peak to understand and to appreciate it.
 The same goes for mathematicians.
-Take this chalkboard covered in writing, for instance; whereas you may only see some scribbling, I see things happening that you cannot even imagine.
-That is actually one of the most beautiful aspects of mathematics: there is an endless jungle of things that you can explore.'
+Take this chalkboard covered in writing, for instance; whereas you may only see some scribbling, I see things happening that you can't even imagine.
+That is actually one of the most beautiful aspects of mathematics: there is an endless jungle of things for you to explore.'